michaeldmcqueen/resources.gmt.com-website/_woh_resources/5-helpful-resources/why-cant-we-just-do-that-here.md

 **Inspiration**

 Inspiration is a spiritual experience.
 Moving away from what you know, and spending time in a place that you might never otherwise experience, is inspirational.
 It touches your spirit.
 A mission trip isn’t a vacation.
-On a mission trip you go where tourists are never allowed…into the lives of real people.
+On a mission trip, you go where tourists are never allowed…into the lives of real people.
 You drive the side streets and back roads.
 You spend time in the homes and touch the hearts of people you might not otherwise ever meet.
 When those connections happen you can feel the Holy Spirit at work in your life and see him at work in the lives of others.

 And it’s Biblical.
 When Elijah was at his wits end and needed renewal, God took him away from home.
 He showed his power but spoke in a still, small voice.
 There, in a strange place and away from the stuff of home, Elijah was inspired.
 He returned home renewed and changed by his encounter with God (1 Kings 19).